 $21,000 for extended families

-$7,000 for singles buying 5 -room (or smaller) resale flat or a 2-room new flat in a non-mature estate
+$7,000 for singles buying a resale 5-room (or smaller) flat or a new 2-room Flexi flat in a non-mature estate

 *This average gross monthly income is calculated during your HLE application.
 For HLE applications and flat applications received before 11 September 2019, the income ceilings are $12,000 for families, $18,000 for extended families and $6,000 for singles.

-With a HDB loan, your down payment is 10% of your loan amount.
-This full 10% can be paid using your CPF Ordinary Account (OA).
-If you have a considerable amount saved in your CPF OA, you will not incur any out-of-pocket costs to pay for the down payment.
+With an HDB loan, your down payment is up to 10% of the purchase price.
+The downpayment can be paid using your CPF Ordinary Account (OA).
+If you have a considerable amount saved in your CPF OA, you will not incur any out-of-pocket costs to pay for the downpayment.
 This gives you more cash on hand for other imminent costs such as renovation, new furniture, investments and more.
-If you do not have enough in your CPF OA, you will have to top up the rest of the down payment in cash.
+If you do not have enough in your CPF OA, you will have to top up the rest of the downpayment in cash.

 3. It can be changed to bank loan